 Why are physicians so burned out?
 The 2019 Medscape National Physician Burnout, Depression and Suicide Report asked respondents what leads to burnout in their lives.
 Fifty nine percent said too many administrative tasks, 34% said spending too much time at work and 32% said increased computerization of practice, such as the use of electronic health records (EHRs).

-Physician wellness and professional satisfaction are not just issues that impact physicians themselves.
+Physician wellness and professional satisfaction are not just challenges that impact physicians.
 Studies have also found that burnout can erode quality of care, patient safety, turnover rates and patient satisfaction.
 A 2018 Stanford study found that physicians with burnout had more than twice the odds of self-reported medical error.

 “What we found in this study is that physician burnout levels appear to be equally, if not more, important than the work unit safety score to the risk of medical errors occurring,” said Tait Shanafelt, M.D., Chief Wellness Officer, Stanford Medicine and associate dean of the Stanford University School of Medicine.